ldynia/nt-counter/README.md

 # Nucleotides Counter
-The goal of this project is to show you how to build an application that will run as a backend service in new CGE framework.

-This application counts number of nucleotides in a [FASTA](http://www.cbs.dtu.dk/services/NetGene2/fasta.php)
+The goal of this project is to show you how to build an application that will run as a backend service in new CGE framework.This application counts number of nucleotides in a [FASTA](http://www.cbs.dtu.dk/services/NetGene2/fasta.php)

 ## Requirements
 * [docker](https://docker.com/)